-Console Redirection
+EMS Console Redirection

-Select Enabled to use a COM Port selected by the user for Console Redirection.
+Select Enabled to enable EMS Console Redirection support using an out-of-band serial port.
 The options are Enabled and Disabled.

 ►Console Redirection Settings

 This feature allows the user to specify how the host computer will exchange data with the client computer, which is the remote computer used by the user.